 The findings indicate that cold climates may promote the formation of blood clots within the left atrium and increase the risk of stroke for AF patients.

 “Risk may increase in cold weather because of the pro-coagulant status,” Chao noted.

-The study investigated this issue in 289,559 new-onset AF patients from the “National Health Insurance Research Database” in Taiwan during 2000 to 2011.
+The study involved 289,559 new-onset AF patients from the “National Health Insurance Research Database” in Taiwan during 2000 to 2011.